pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/02-pipelines.rst

   you can use absolute paths (e.g. ``/Users/alex/corpora/megacorpus``).

 For this exercise, your task will be to choose one of these pipelines and apply it to your own stimuli.
+If you have some relevant files handy, then great;
+if not, you can select some files from this `sample collection <https://drive.google.com/drive/folders/1iyYs9IHnAJwG5GoLc25wK-8Bz6VnkPlM>`_.
-You are welcome to choose whichever pipeline you like; if you want something simple, go with the 'simple-rating' pipeline, but if you think one of the other pipelines connects particularly well to your own research, go with that.
+You are welcome to choose whichever pipeline you like; if you want something simple, go with the 'simple-rating' pipeline, but if you think one of the other pipelines connects particularly well to your own research, feel free to go with that.

 Steps
 -----